retaildevcrews/ServicePrincipal/infra/README.md

 The script will **not** perform a terraform apply.
 This step must be performed manually to prevent any premature infrastructure changes.

 ### First Run
-In the example below, appname=myserviceprincipal.
+In the example below, appname=mysp.
 You should substitue your own unique value determined above in the DNS search.

 ```bash
 ### (Optional) You may need to make the scripts executable